 Preface By: Frances M. McCrory-Meservy October 15, 1943-October 15, 2007 (64 years of my life)

-I was born in Beaumont TX, lived in Silsbee TX until I was 2, lived in Kirbyville from age 6-age7, lived in Buna TX until I was 18 (lived in Pensacola FL for 5 months in 1955), went to college in Port Arthur TX until I was 19 (lived in dorm for 1 year, with a woman for 1 month, an apartment for a month & back to the dorm for another 2 months) and worked in Beaumont until I was 21 (lived in the Y for 1 1/2 years & in a duplex for 3 months).
+I was born in Beaumont TX, lived in Silsbee TX until I was 2, lived in Kirbyville from age 6-age7, lived in Buna TX until I was 18 (lived in Pensacola FL for 5 months in 1955), went to college in Port Arthur TX until I was 19 (lived in dorm for 1 year, with a woman for 1 month and my own apartment for a month & back to the dorm for another 2 months) and worked in Beaumont until I was 21 (lived in the Y for 1 1/2 years & in a duplex for 3 months).
 Then I married Al and started moving.

 When I was a child, I asked God to let me travel and see the USA.
 He gave me a vagabond Husband and made me a Lay Home Missionary.
 We have moved so may times that I claim the following verse as mine.